HarryEMartland/open-medical-alert/README.md

 > Encrypting data at rest will be included in a future version of OMA.

+To deploy the serveless part of the application an AWS user is needed with sufficient permissions.
+Keeping to the principal of least privalage, a minimum policy is provided <./deployment-policy.json>.
+It is advised a new use is created with this role.

 #### Running Locally

 To run both the front end and server in local mode run `yarn start` in the root directory.